Olympic Games ceremony: Opening protocols

-Next, the Olympic flag is carried into the stadium horizontally (a protocol first adopted at the 1960 Summer Olympics) or vertically (when the ceremonies are held indoors) and hoisted while the Olympic Hymn is played.
+Next, the Olympic flag is carried into the stadium horizontally (a protocol first adopted at the 1960 Summer Olympics) or vertically (when the ceremonies are held indoors), and this flag is then hoisted while the Olympic Hymn is played.
 In 2024, the flag was accidentally raised upside down.
 The Olympic Charter states that the Olympic flag must "fly for the entire duration of the Olympic Games from a flagpole placed in a prominent position in the main stadium".
 At most Games, the flag has been carried into the stadium by prominent athletes of the host nation.
-Following the changes made during the 112th IOC Session held in 2001, consent is given for the Olympic flag to be carried during the opening ceremony by persons who are not athletes, but who promote Olympic values.
+Following changes made during the 112th IOC Session held in 2001, consent is given for the Olympic flag to be carried during the opening ceremony by people who are not athletes, but who promote Olympic values.
 This special permission includes Paralympic athletes.

-Until the 1988 Summer Olympics, the flagbearers of all countries would then circle a rostrum, where one athlete of the host nation (a protocol first adopted at the 1920 Summer Olympics), and one judge of the host nation (adopted at the 1972 Summer Olympics) speak the Olympic Oath, declaring that they will compete and judge according to the rules of their respective sport.
-Since the 2012 Summer Olympics in London, continuing with the tradition started at the 2010 Summer Youth Olympics, a coach from the host nation also speaks out the Olympic Oath.
-For the 2018 Winter Olympics in Pyeongchang, the three oaths were merged into one as the Unified Oath, with one athlete, one judge, and one coach each reciting their respective line of the oath in turn, and the athlete then completing the oath.
+Until the 1988 Summer Olympics, flagbearers of all countries next circled a rostrum, where one athlete of the host nation (a protocol first adopted at the 1920 Summer Olympics) and one judge of the host nation (adopted at the 1972 Summer Olympics) spoke the Olympic Oath, declaring that they would compete and judge according to the rules of their respective sports.
+Since the 2012 Summer Olympics in London, continuing with a tradition started at the 2010 Summer Youth Olympics, a coach from the host nation also speaks the Olympic Oath.
+For the 2018 Winter Olympics in Pyeongchang, the three oaths were merged into one as the Unified Oath, with one athlete, one judge, and one coach each reciting their respective lines of the oath in turn, and the athlete then completing the oath.